Summer of ’96 – “Splendid Things Gone Awry” – Available July 21

 “Good Man,” with its “you don’t know what you lost” message, was one of a few tracks begun by Stevens, who laid a more structured foundation as opposed to Antman’s more improvisational approach.
 The confessional “At All” is a pure Stevens production, while “You In My Mind” was composed and titled by Antman with the female R&B trio KING in mind.
 Featuring a guest verse by Detroit rapper Royce da 5’9″, “Not a Rich Man” is a classic debate between commerce and integrity, while the title track, featuring a sax solo by Bill Kahler, closes the album with a last-call jazz club feel.

 The hallucinatory “Black Zombies” is a lament for the increasing prevalence of “lean,” the sweet but codeine-heavy cough syrup-based drink.
-“The last generation was more drug dealers,” Antman says, “and this generation is more drug addicts.
+“The last generation was more drug dealers,” Antman says, “and this generation is more drug addicts according to Resources.
 We’re not so much throwing shots or judging; it’s just an observation.
 We all have our vices, but that’s becoming part of our culture now and that’s dangerous.”
 Case in point: the three Ws of “Whiskey, Weed, Women,” a particularly self-explanatory track.

 Perhaps the simplest way to explain this record is this: If Phyllis Hyman and the great Thelonious Monk had a love child, and that child grew up with Kendrick Lamar as the babysitter, you’d probably get this album.